All Books

 by Leo Tolstoy, Peter Sekirin

-Start each day with a profound thought from the world's greatest thinkers.
+Start each day with a single, profound thought from the world's great thinkers.

 Key Takeaways

-• Cultivate inner peace in just a few minutes of reading per day.
+• Access a lifetime of wisdom in just a few minutes a day.

 Who Should Read